What to Do if You Can’t Pay the Mortgage

 We understand that not being able to make a mortgage payment is scary, but it doesn’t have to lead to a worst-case scenario.
 The most important thing is to act quickly and work proactively with your loan servicer to achieve the best possible outcome.

-Find more information on how to prioritize bill when money is tight here.
+Find more information on how to prioritize bills when money is tight.